CMPSC-203-Allegheny-College-Fall-2022/project2-sheetshuttle-plugin-four/writing/sprint1_report.md

 -> Since the last meeting, we have been able to create prs and add stuff to our repo and we keeping adding to the file and about add some code and some debugging
 -> Before our next meeting, I plan to add some code to our repo and start debugging it as we continue working on the project.

+Aveet Desai

+- Since our last meeting, we created a repository with folders and some sample code from GradeAlert.
+We also created a PR.
+- By next meeting, I plan to write some code based on GradeAlert, where a markdown is created for each repository.
+-  So far, we are still wroking on broader aspect of the project, however, by next meeting we expect to each have a task that focuses on particulars.

 ### Stand-Up Meeting Three (11/3/2022)

 - What did you since last meeting?